 - “psychotropic substance” means substance as defined in the Schedule of the Narcotic Drugs and Psychotropic Substances Act, 1985 (61 of 1985) and rules made thereunder, and substances listed in Schedule E and E1 of the Drugs and Cosmetic Rules, 1945

-- “rectified spirit” means spirit purified by distillation to achieve strength of not less than 95 percent abv
+- “rectified spirit” means spirit purified by distillation to achieve the strength of not less than 95 percent abv

 - “un-distilled alcoholic beverage or fermented beverage” means fermented un-distilled alcoholic beverage such as beer, wine, cider, or any other similar products

 - “yeast” means a unicellular micro-organism responsible for fermentation of sugars to produce ethanol and carbon dioxide.

 - Alcoholic beverages shall be free from chloral hydrate, ammonium chloride, paraldehyde, pyridine, diazepam or narcotic, psychotropic substances including caffeine except for naturally-occurring caffeine.

 - The tolerance limit for ethyl alcohol content shall be ± 0.3 percent (± 0.5 in case of wines) for up to 20 percent, and ±1.0 percent for more than 20 percent abv of the declared strength.

 - Sugar may be added for rounding off of the alcoholic beverage